ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 play.modules.enabled += "play.modules.reactivemongo.ReactiveMongoModule"
 {% endhighlight %}

-Then use Play's dependency injection mechanism to resolve instance of `ReactiveMongoApi` which is the interface to MongoDB.
-Example:
+Then use the Play's dependency injection mechanism to resolve instance of `ReactiveMongoApi` which as an interface to MongoDB.

 {% highlight scala %}
 import javax.inject.Inject